Krokus (band): Origin of band name

 The band name Krokus is German for crocus, a flower common throughout Europe.
-Early in the spring of 1975, band founder Chris von Rohr observed a field of these flowers while traveling by train.
+In 1975, band founder Chris von Rohr observed a field of these flowers while traveling by train.
 He was returning from L'Ecole des Chefs located in France after an aborted career in the culinary arts, and it was around this time the idea for the band was formed.
 The band members stated that it was the perfect name, since it featured "rok" in the middle.
+The Krokus logo was designed by Swiss artist Beat Keller.